Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/README.md

 3. Run `./measure-asymptotic.sh ./experiments-asymptotic {asym} native ./measurements-asymptotic.csv`.
 This will run all experiments in the folder `./experiments-asymptotic` 10 times using the specialized algorithm by executing `./measure-single-asymptotic.sh` multiple times and write the results to `./measurements-asymptotic.csv`.
 The parameter `asym` once again contains the asymptotic values that should be measured but in contrast to step 3 the format required for bash is a little different: For the bash script all values must be passed as a single string enclosed in quotes, separated by spaces, e.g. `"2l 2n 8n 4l"`.

 4. Run `asymptotic-table-generator.py --measurements ./measurements-asymptotic.csv --output {DIR}`.
 This will generate a table per experiment in the folder `DIR` in a `.tex` file.
 For a pdf, add the flag `--pdf` and for standard deviations add `--stds`.
+The `--pdf` flag requires `pdflatex` and `pdfcrop` to be installed.

 5. Run `./measure-asymptotic.sh ./experiments-asymptotic-rewritten {asym} rewritten ./measurements-asymptotic-rewritten.csv`.
 This will run all experiments in the folder `./experiments-asymptotic-rewritten` 10 times using the translated formulas by executing `./measure-single-asymptotic.sh` multiple times and write the results to `./measurements-asymptotic-rewritten.csv`.

 6. Run `asymptotic-table-generator-rewritten.py --measurements ./measurements-asymptotic-rewritten.csv --output {DIR}`.
 This will generate a table per experiment in the folder `DIR` in a `.tex` file.
 For a pdf, add the flag `--pdf` and for standard deviations add `--stds`.
+The `--pdf` flag requires `pdflatex` and `pdfcrop` to be installed.

 ## Asymptotic Experiments for Release